schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 # A brief history of the Dvorak keyboard
 [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) is a keyboard layout which was designed by [August Dvorak](https://en.wikipedia.org/wiki/August_Dvorak), an American educational psychologist and professor with his brother-in-law in the year 1936, aimed to be faster, more efficient and ergonomic than [QWERTY](https://en.wikipedia.org/wiki/QWERTY).

-It positions the most used keys of the english alphabet on the home-row[^1] of the keyboard, which reduces the distance the fingers need to reach to hit a key, consequently increasing speed.
+It positions the most used keys of the english alphabet on the home-row of the keyboard, which reduces the distance the fingers need to reach to hit a key, consequently increasing speed.

 Almost all vowels of the English alphabet is accessible by just the left hand's resting position, allowing for alternation, a technique where one finger or hand doesn't have to press a key repeatedly to type a sequence of characters.